rbisewski/lclusterd/README.md

 The program itself was designed around a standard Debian Linux environment, with the following requirements:

+* linux kernel 3.19+
+* golang 1.8+
+* libcontainer
 * docker (not actually needed, but as a quick method of assembling a rootfs)
 * etcd
-* libcontainer
-* linux kernel 3.19+
-* golang 1.8+
 * grpc
+* protobuf library includes
+* UNIX filesystem-like structure to be mounted as a rootfs

 Popular distros, such as Debian or Fedora, will likely already contain Linux kernel 4.0 or higher.
 Most or all of the above requirements are